eminSerin/NBS-Predict/README.md

 ```
 start_NBSPredict();
 ```
-2. The welcome window of NBS-Predict will automaticall appear on the screen.
+2. The welcome window of NBS-Predict will automatically appear on the screen.

 <img src="docs/images/NBSPredict_1.png" width="720px"/>